Northrop B-2 Spirit: Program costs and procurement

 The program was the subject of public controversy for its cost to American taxpayers.
-In 1996, the General Accounting Office (GAO) disclosed that the USAF's B-2 bombers "will be, by far, the most costly bombers to operate on a per aircraft basis", costing over three times as much as the B-1B (US$9.6 million annually) and over four times as much as the B-52H (US$6.8 million annually).
-In September 1997, each hour of B-2 flight necessitated 119 hours of maintenance in turn.
-Comparable maintenance needs for the B-52 and the B-1B are 53 and 60 hours respectively for each hour of flight.
+In 1996, the GAO disclosed that the USAF's B-2 bombers "will be, by far, the costliest bombers to operate on a per aircraft basis", costing over three times as much as the B-1B (US$9.6 million annually) and over four times as much as the B-52H (US$6.8 million annually).
+In September 1997, each hour of B-2 flight necessitated 119 hours of maintenance.
+Comparable maintenance needs for the B-52 and the B-1B are 53 and 60 hours, respectively, for each hour of flight.
 A key reason for this cost is the provision of air-conditioned hangars large enough for the bomber's 172 ft wingspan, which are needed to maintain the aircraft's stealth properties, particularly its "low-observable" stealth skins.
-Maintenance costs are about $3.4 million a month for each aircraft.
-An August 1995 GAO report disclosed that the B-2 had trouble operating in heavy rain, as this rain could damage the aircraft's stealth coating, causing procurement delays until an adequate protective coating could be found.
+Maintenance costs are about $3.4 million per month for each aircraft.
+An August 1995 GAO report disclosed that the B-2 had trouble operating in heavy rain, as rain could damage the aircraft's stealth coating, causing procurement delays until an adequate protective coating could be found.
 In addition, the B-2's terrain-following/terrain-avoidance radar had difficulty distinguishing rain from other obstacles, rendering the subsystem inoperable during rain.
 However a subsequent report in October 1996 noted that the USAF had made some progress in resolving the issues with the radar via software fixes and hoped to have these fixes undergoing tests by the spring of 1997.

 The total "military construction" cost related to the program was projected to be US$553.6 million in 1997 dollars.
-The cost to procure each B-2 was US$737 million in 1997 dollars (equivalent to US$ million in 2021), based only on a fleet cost of US$15.48 billion.
-The procurement cost per aircraft as detailed in GAO reports, which include spare parts and software support, was $929 million per aircraft in 1997 dollars.
+The cost to procure each B-2 was US$737 million in 1997 dollars (equivalent to US$ billion in 2021), based only on a fleet cost of US$15.48 billion.
+The procurement cost per aircraft, as detailed in GAO reports, which include spare parts and software support, was $929 million per aircraft in 1997 dollars.

 The total program cost projected through 2004 was US$44.75 billion in 1997 dollars (equivalent to US$ billion in 2021).
 This includes development, procurement, facilities, construction, and spare parts.
 The total program cost averaged US$2.13 billion per aircraft.
 The B-2 may cost up to $135,000 per flight hour to operate in 2010, which is about twice that of the B-52 and B-1.